 Approving Body means the body with authority to approve Professional Fees.
-Depending on the type of Appointment, this body will be the creditors, the members, the secured creditor, the a Committee or the court.
-In limited circumstances in an Appointment under the Corporations Act 2001 or the Bankruptcy Act 1966, this approval is provided pursuant to those Acts.
+Depending on the type of Appointment, this body will be the creditors, the secured creditor, the Committee or the court.
+In limited circumstances in an Appointment under the Corporations Act 2001 and Bankruptcy Act 1966, this approval is provided pursuant to that Act.